Here’s why Gibson is bankrupt—no, it’s not because rock is dead

 The company that made the guitars played by Elvis Presley, B.B.
 King, Joan Jett, The Edge, and Pete Townshend has filed for bankruptcy.
 Gibson Brands, maker of the famed Gibson guitar, filed for Chapter 11 protection in U.S. Bankruptcy Court in Delaware this morning.

 So how did we get here?
-Founded in 1894, the Nashville-based company sells over 170,000 guitars annually in 80 countries, per The Tennessean.
-Its guitars are made in American factories, and it claims to have 40% of the market for electric guitars over $2,000.
+Founded in 1894, the Nashville-based company sells over 170,000 guitars annually in 80 countries, per the Tennessean.
+Its guitars are made in U.S. factories, and it claims to have 40% of the market for electric guitars over $2,000.

 So far, so good, but Gibson also sells studio monitors, headphones, turntables, and other musical instruments, and that’s where the problems started: